-Funding Allocation to Chittenden County - The federal funds allocation to Chittenden County each year is based on projects in the VTrans Transportation Capital Program that are ready to advance to design and construction.
+Funding Allocation to Chittenden County - The federal funds allocation to Chittenden County each year is based on projects that are ready to advance to design and construction.
 The federal amount has fluctuated year to year from a low of 7.5% in FY2014 to a high of 40.6% in FY2005.
-The average proportion of statewide federal funding that went to CCRPC projects over the FY1999 - FY2021 period was 19%2.
-This is a bit lower than Chittenden County's proportion of statewide population at 26.2% (US Census, 2021 estimate) and Vehicle Miles of Travel (VMT) at 20.5% (VTrans, 2021) and represents a reasonable estimator of available funding in the County.
+The average proportion of statewide federal funds that went to CCRPC projects over the FY1999-FY2021 period was 19%3.
+This is a bit lower than Chittenden County's proportion of statewide population at 26.2% (US Census, 2021 estimate) and Vehicle Miles of Travel (VMT) at 20.5% (VTrans, 2021) but represents a reasonable funding level for planning purposes.
 As a result, CCRPC's annual funding is estimated to be 19% of the total FHWA and FTA formula funds coming to Vermont.

 Summary - Figure ?? presents the estimated Federal and CCRPC's annual funding beginning in FY2023 and extending to FY2050.
 This is based on IIJA funding amounts for FY2023 to FY2026 and a flat statewide funding from FY2027 to FY2050 that is based on the average funding level for the ten years prior to the IIJA.
-CCPRC's funding is estimated to be 19% of the statewide funding based on the historic share of statewide funds.
+CCPRC's funding is estimated to be 19% of the statewide total funding based on the historic share of statewide funds.